womogenes/midi-to-video/README.md

 ## What does this do?

-Inspired by TwoSet Violin's ["1% Violin Skills 99% Editing Skills"](https://youtu.be/_r6j9rD_j5I) video, in which a piece of music is recorded as a sequence of chromatic notes stitched together as opposed to one continuous take.
+Inspired by TwoSetViolin's ["1% Violin Skills 99% Editing Skills"](https://youtu.be/_r6j9rD_j5I) video, in which a piece of music is recorded as a sequence of chromatic notes stitched together as opposed to one continuous take.

 See the video that I generated with this project here: [insert link]